actiontech/dble/docs/CONTRIBUTING.md

 Before you move on, please make sure what your issue and/or pull request is, a bug fix or an architecture change.

-You konw that review can take hours or days of committer time, so everyone benefits if contributors focus on changes that are useful, clear, easy to evaluate, and already pass basic checks.
+You know that review can take hours or days of committer time, so everyone benefits if contributors focus on changes that are useful, clear, easy to evaluate, and already pass basic checks.

 Besides all above, each issue should be filed with template.